 One of the most basic ways to start debugging python is to use print statements.
-A print statement simply puts text out to the console so you can see what’s going on.
-This is useful for seeing what the values of certain variables on a, or just seeing where your program is going as an excuse.
+A Python debug print statement simply puts text out to the console so you can see what’s going on.
+This is useful for seeing what the values of certain variables, or just seeing where your program is going as an excuse.
 Let’s look at this in a little bit more detail.

 Count like Dracula

 When I am using print statements to do debugging one of the first things I like to do is put a series of numbers throughout the code.
 I’ll put a print one at the beginning and then increment the number throughout the code in the various places where I think it is going to go.
 Then when I run the program I look at the output and see if I see the numbers “1” “2” “3” “4” and so on.
 If a number is missing the net means good chunk of code did not execute like you thought it would.

 This is useful to know because our assumptions about where the code is going aren’t always correct.
 The only downside to this approach is that sometimes you will find that you need to put extra numbers in between some of the numbers you put in.
 For example if you have print 3 and then print 4 but discovered you need to add 3 more prints take that you wind up with things like print 3a, 3B, 3C, etc.